 For leisurely trips on Route 66, many experienced travelers recommend planning for 200 miles a day, at least on those stretches with lots of attractions.
 At that rate, the trip across the entire length of Route 66 would take 10-12 days.

-Ideally, plan on an absolute minimum of one week to make the trip from Chicago to Los Angeles.
+Ideally, plan on an absolute minimum of 10 days to make the trip from Chicago to Los Angeles.
 However, for a more leisurely and complete trip you might want to plan for 14-21 days, or even longer.
 It all depends on how many stops you take along the Route, any side trips to places like the Grand Canyon, and of course the weather.

 Looking at the map below .... it IS a long way across Route 66, just the driving time to cover nearly 2,500 miles.
 Factor in several nights of lodging, and stopping at dozens, or hundreds, of attractions, and the time needed to drive the entire distance adds up quickly!